Mayo Clinic Decision Aid

 The Decision Aid

-However, clinicians decides how and when to use, and may not elect to use the DA; typically 3-4 cards are used.
+However, clinicians decide how and when to use, and may not elect to use the DA; typically 3-4 cards are used.

 Designers at Mayo Clinic's Research Unit hosted conference calls to brief the project context, and provided 3 private videos that showed how the paper DA is used.